elliotgao2/toapi/README.md

 ## Overview

-Toapi give you the ability to make every web site provides APIs.
+Toapi gives you the ability to make every web site provide APIs.

-Version v2.0.0, Completely rewrote.
+Version v2.0.0, Completely rewritten.

 More elegant.
 More pythonic